mdmueller3/PhotoMap/README.md

 # PhotoMap
-### Create a map to show your travels.
-Shows where you've been or where you want to go.
+### A map to visualize your travels.
+Show the world where you've been.

 ![A map of the US](screenshots/map.png)